Abbey library of Saint Gall: Collections

 The library collection is the oldest in Switzerland, and one of the earliest and most important monastic libraries in the world.
 The library holds almost 160,000 volumes, with most available for public use.
 In addition to older printed books, the collection includes 1650 incunabula (books printed before 1500), and 2100 manuscripts dating back to the 8th through 15th centuries; among the most notable of the latter are items of Irish, Carolingian, and Ottonian production.
 These codices are held inside glass cases, each of which is topped by a carved cherub offering a visual clue as to the contents of the shelves below; for instance, the case of astronomy-related materials bears a cherub observing the books through a telescope.
 Books published before 1900 are to be read in a special reading room.

 The manuscript B of the Nibelungenlied is kept here.

 A virtual library has been created to provide broader access to the manuscripts: Codices Electronici Sangallenses.
 This project has been expanded to include codices from other libraries as well and is operating under the name e-codices.
-Currently, more than 600 manuscripts from the Abbey library of Saint Gall are available in digital format.
+Currently, more than 600 manuscripts from the Abbey library of St Gall are available in digital format.

+The library is home to the mummy of Shep-en-Isis.